The Sketch Show: Indonesia

 An Indonesian version called Sketsa aired from 2008 to 2015 on Trans TV.
 Most sketches in this version are translations or adaptations of British sketches with little original material.
 The humour style remains faithful to the original.
 They only change the names and locations to Indonesian version.

 Italy

 An Italian version called Sketch Show has been on air since October 2010.
-The cast was principally made of Ale e Franz, two Italian famous comic actors.
-There were other actors and also live sketches, sometimes with famous guests.
+The cast was principally made of Ale e Franz, two Italian comic actors.
+There were other actors and also live sketches, sometimes with guests.

 Mexico

 A Mexican version called Sketch Show Mexico has been on air since 2005.